nshtg/DiaBLE/README.md

 <p align ="center"><img src="https://pbs.twimg.com/media/EVioBuRXkAYpVEx?format=png&name=small" align="top" width="25%" />&nbsp;&nbsp;<img src="https://pbs.twimg.com/media/EVf0FpdXgAAYQFT?format=png&name=small" align="top" width="25%" /></p>

-The project started as a single script for the iPad Swift Playgrounds and was quickly converted to an app by using a standard Xcode template: it should compile finely without external dependencies just after changing the _Bundle Identifier_ in the _General_ panel and the _Team_ in the _Signing and Capabilities_ tab of Xcode (Spike users know already very well what that means... ;) ).
+The project started as a single script for the iPad Swift Playgrounds and was quickly converted to an app by using a standard Xcode template: it should compile finely without external dependencies just after changing the _Bundle Identifier_ in the _General_ panel and the _Team_ in the _Signing and Capabilities_ tab of Xcode -- Spike users know already very well what that means... ;)

 Please refer to the [TODOs list](https://github.com/gui-dos/DiaBLE/blob/master/TODO.md) for the up-to-date status of all the current limitations and known bugs of this prototype.